 Araras Pantanal Eco Lodge

-Araras is a small eco-lodge which is part of a working fazenda, two hours by road from the Pantanal gateway city of Cuiabá.
+Araras is a small eco-lodge, part of a working farm two hours by road from the Pantanal gateway city of Cuiabá.
 The attractive building houses guestrooms decorated in a rustic regional style, linked by a sunny communal terrace with hammocks and rocking chairs.
-The restaurant offers wholesome, home-cooked fare with a Brazilian twist, and breakfast can be taken al fresco by the pool, where you'll be surrounded by feeding birds.

 Our Expert's Opinion